isaacchua0309/tp/docs/UserGuide.md

 > - Searches are case-insensitive
 > - Proximity is calculated by contact's postal code

-> 💡 **Pro Tip**: Use this feature to find the optimal meeting spot for your sports group!
+> 💡 **Pro Tip**:
+> * Use this feature to find the optimal meeting spot for your sports group!
+> * If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the findsport command.
+Use this to manage your contacts without having to search for them manually!

 ---